dylanwaynefoster/100-days-of-code/log.md

 **Thoughts**: Did 2 hours.
 I'm a little tired/burnt on this project but hanging in.
 Continuing my quest for Java knowledge; planning on buying a Spring Framework book to fill in some of the gaps in said Java knowledge.

+### Day 14: January 17, 2017

+**Today's Progress**: Added the temperature conversion functionality to the AleClass constructor.
+Inserted some HTML inside the JLabels to get new lines because again: Layout Managers suck!
+Reading on Spring, Maven, and Hibernate.

+**Thoughts**: I'm continuing to get better.
+The Layout Managers are frustrating, but all of the work is allowing me to see what I really want to do with the project.
+Also, my understanding of the flow of business logic in an object oriented setting is much improved since starting (and because of) this challenge.